OMatics/Simp-O-Matic/HELP.md

 - `!help` — Shows this page.
 - `!export` — Exports current configuration, and saves it.
 - `!prefix [new]` — Changes the prefix for sending this bot commands (default is `!`).
 Can only be one (1) character/symbol/grapheme/rune long.
+- `!ping` — Test the response-time/latency of the bot, by observing the time elapsed between the sending of this command, and the subsequent (one-word) response from the bot.
 - `!id <who>` — Print ID of user, or self if no-one is specified.
 - `!alias` — Manage aliases to commands:
   - `!alias ![the-alias] ![the-command]` — to add a new alias.